A Randomized Evaluation of the Effects of a Preschool Intervention on Child Learning and Women's Economic Empowerment in Tharaka Nithi County, Kenya

 We then randomly select 60 schools into treatment.
 For each treatment school we randomly select 5 children from the group associated with the school (as above) to attend to attend the school.
 The other five will be controls.
 Children associated with control schools are also controls.
 Once parents have consented, these children are assessed, and household data is collected.

 4-year-olds attend preschool (PP1) anyway: This is the current age of first attendance.
-Thus, once school has started in January 2024 we obtain the register of all 4-year-old children in all 117 study schools.
-We then randomly pick 5 4-year-olds from the list to be the children we observe for the study.
+Thus, once school has started in January 2024 we obtain the register of all 4-year-old children in all 118 study schools.
+We then randomly pick 5 4-year-olds from the list to be the children included in the study.
 Once parents have consented, these children are assessed, and household data is collected.

 Experimental Design Details